gaylonalfano/AI-Guided-Strategy-for-Addressing-the-X-Y-Problem-in-User-Prompts/README.md

 - Confirm the user's goal to achieve the desired outcome

 2. Solution Exploration
-- Decompose the problem into specific details and requirements
+- Decompose the problem into dadetails and requirements
 - Research different approaches and solutions
 - Be open-minded towards alternative methods
 - Validate assumptions of both the user and the AI